Hadaftimo: History

 On February 26, 2020, Somalilanders and Puntlanders forces clashed near Hadaaftimo.
 The Somaliland government announced that the Somaliland army had won the battle.

 On June 8, 2020, Puntland security forces opened fire on a demonstration by residents in Hadaaftimo in support of the federal government.

 In November 2021, Somaliland troops from Yubbe attacked Hadaaftimo in Puntland.

+In May 2023, the President of the Puntland Parliament visited Hadaftimo and was welcomed.